-303.9.3 SAFETY PROCEDURES
+307.10.3 SAFETY PROCEDURES

-Shotguns specifically designated for use with kinetic energy projectiles will be specially marked in a manner that makes them readily identifiable as such.
+Launchers specifically designated for use with kinetic energy projectiles will be specially marked in a manner that makes them readily identifiable as such.

-Deputies will inspect the shotgun and projectiles at the beginning of each shift to ensure that the shotgun is in proper working order and the projectiles are of the approved type and appear to be free from defects.
+Deputies will inspect the launcher and projectiles at the beginning of each shift to ensure that the launcher is in proper working order and the projectiles are of the approved type and appear to be free from defects.

-When it is not deployed, the shotgun will be unloaded and properly and securely stored in the vehicle.
-When deploying the kinetic energy projectile shotgun, the deputy shall visually inspect the kinetic energy projectiles to ensure that conventional ammunition is not being loaded into the shotgun.
+When it is not deployed, the launcher will be unloaded and properly and securely stored in the vehicle.